auyer/MemoryKV/README.md

-# KV
+# MemoryKV

 I like to learn thing by doing them.
 This is a in memory Key Value store in Rust.
-It also has a Write Ahead Log served with Websockets
+It also has a Write Ahead Log served with Websockets.

+# About this project

+What I wanted to create:

+- In memory database (like Redis)
+- Using cuncurrent patterns (unlike Redis)
+- In the Rust programming language
+- With a live feed of changes (it felt like a cool demo for my personal site)

+I started implementing an http web server using Axum.
+I did this because I am used to working with http and rest interfaces.
+I might implement my own connection method, but this will be fine for now.
+Since I was using Axum I also added a `/metrics` endpoint for Prometheus.

+The "database" part I created with a simple HashMap, and protected it behind a RWMutex.

+The "WAL/live feed" part was implemented internally using a Broadcast channel.
+The http part exposes this as a websocket.

+All of this is shared between threads (or tokio tasks) with Arc (Atomic Atomically Reference Counted pointers).

 A sample of the WAL received by a WebSocket client:

 ```prolog has the right colors
 23:42 23.17 Heartbeat from 127.0.0.1:36460
 23:42 14.02 Read { key: pre:fix:for_key_value:perfect}